arrivaldo/email-writer-spring-boot/README.md

    - Open a new reply mail.

 3. **Select the Tone** (Optional):
-   - Choose a tone for your reply (Professional, Casual, Friendly) from the dropdown menu, (professional by default).
+   - Choose a tone for your reply (Professional, Casual, Friendly) from the dropdown menu, (Professional by default).

 4. **Generate Reply**:
    - Click the **Generate Reply** button to get an AI-generated response based on the email content and tone selected.